Updated: Jan 2

 · Chronic radiation syndrome of animals (mammals, birds, etc.).

-Perhaps the most visually blatant manifestation of how radiation immediately damaged the environment was the formation of the “Red Forest” after the explosion.
+Perhaps the most visually blatant manifestation of environmental radiation damage was the formation of the “Red Forest” after the explosion.
 20-30 square Kilometres from Chernobyl (an area later labelled as the ‘First zone’), a vast 400-hectare expanse of scotch pine forest ‘burned down’ from the significant accumulation of radioactive emissions, converting the landscape from a vibrant green into a Brownish-Red (10).

 Figure 2 – Brown/Red colouration of pine forests as a result of radiation uptake after the Chernobyl explosion (10).